-Tony knows that Junior staged the unsuccessful attempt on his life in “Isabella,” and so he acts accordingly, ordering Junior’s entire regime to be wiped out.
+For one, Tony knows that Junior staged the unsuccessful attempt on his life in “Isabella” and acts accordingly, ordering Junior’s entire regime to be wiped out.
 As a result, there are several obligatory deaths to go around.

-First off is Jimmy Altieri, the suspected snitch, who is given the axe early on.
+First off is Jimmy Altieri, the suspected snitch, who is given the axe early in the episode.
 His body is dumped in an alley with a rat stuffed in its mouth.
-Tony gets in on the action later on, shooting Chucky Signore at the pier, absurdly producing a gun from a large, grotesque orange fish.
+Tony gets in on the action later, shooting Chucky Signore at the pier, absurdly producing a gun from a large grotesque orange fish.

-Tony finds out via the FBI that his uncle wasn’t the only family member conspiring to kill him; his mother wanted him dead, too.
+Tony finds out via the FBI that his uncle wasn’t the only family member conspiring to kill him: his mother also wanted him dead.
 Livia Soprano has been one of the series’ driving forces thanks to Nancy Marchand’s unforgettable performance.
 In fact, she’s emerged as the main villain.

 Dr. Melfi predicted that this would happen, but Tony reacts violently to her assumption.
 It’s the first time that she sees him for who he truly is, and actress Lorraine Bracco delivers her finest performance of the season in only two scenes.
 In doing so, she truly makes us feel Melfi’s fear — this is what happens when you tell the truth to a man like Tony Soprano.

 When the episode was filmed, Chase didn’t even know if The Sopranos would be renewed for a second season.
 As a result, this season finale can reasonably serve as a series finale.
-“I Dream of Jeannie Cusamano” leaves plenty of room for future developments, but also works as a suitable end point, emotionally speaking.
+“I Dream of Jeannie Cusamano” leaves plenty of room for future developments but also works as a suitable end point.

 Even Artie Bucco finds out that Tony was the one who burnt down his restaurant way back in the pilot.
 All loose ends seem to be tied.